IBM-Bluemix-Docs/sap-hana/hana-setting-up-infrastructure.md

 Select your SAP-certified server and OS.

-1. Select the appropriate SAP HANA-certified server for your workload.
+1. Select the appropriate SAP HANA-certified server for your workload from the URLs in [Determining your configuration](/docs/infrastructure/sap-hana?topic=sap-hana-determine_configuration).

   The BI.S3.H2192 and BI.S3.H238 servers are also available for **Hourly** billing.
   {: note}

 2. **Server**, **RAM**, and your private storage option default based on your server selection and cannot be changed. {{site.data.keyword.IBM_notm}} {{site.data.keyword.blockstorageshort}} for {{site.data.keyword.cloud_notm}} or {{site.data.keyword.filestorage_full_notm}} are ordered after you have ordered your server.
-3. Select your **Operating System** from either Red Hat or SUSE and select the specific operating system, or VMware hypervisor for your server.
+3. Select your **Image** (operating system) from either Red Hat or SUSE and select the specific operating system, or VMware hypervisor for your server.

   If you are bringing your own license (BYOL) for your operating system, select **Other** > **No Operating System**.
 For more information, see [Bring your own license](#byol).
+  {: note}

+  If you are using SAP Business One, you need to select one of the [servers](/docs/infrastructure/sap-hana?topic=sap-hana-determine_configuration) that supports it and SUSE 12 SP4 as your image.
   {: note}

 ## Adding storage disks